godotengine/godot-docs/classes/class_audiostreamwav.rst

 - |void| **set_loop_end**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_loop_end**\ (\ )

-The loop end point (in number of samples, relative to the beginning of the sample).
+The loop end point (in number of samples, relative to the beginning of the stream).
 This information will be imported automatically from the WAV file if present.

 .. rst-class:: classref-item-separator